sbx-bnagle/ALCF-AR2022/_highlights/13_chang.md

 sdl: 's,l'

 image: 'chang.png'
-image-caption: 'Frequency-wavenimber spectrum of nonlinear edge turbulence just before L-H bifurcation.
+image-caption: 'Frequency-wavenumber spectrum of nonlinear edge turbulence just before L-H bifurcation.
 The pedestal profile is still evolving, and the turbulence has not reached its peak.'
 image-credit: 'C. S. Chang, Princeton Plasma Physics Laboratory'

 publications: